We accept all who walk in our door, up to 200 people a day, most days. We are always ready to lend a hand, to listen and to serve without judgment.

 We know the people we serve have dignity – and pride.
 We honor them, and we are honored to serve them.
 If they want to talk, we listen.

 We are proud to know that people consider us a part of their extended families.
 The kitchen is a family whose members watch out for one another.

 We’d like to know a day will come when there would be no need for us.
 Until that day, we do what we feel called to do, and that is to feed the hungry.

 The late Rev. Harvey Savage, Sr., established the kitchen in 1969 in response to the tremendous need he saw in his community.
 Located in Toledo’s central city, the kitchen feeds more than 200 people each day, including school children and the elderly.Learn More

-Though we are quiet about what we do, others do share their feelings about the kitchen with us.
+We are quiet about what we do, that's true.
+We're grateful others feel comfortable sharing their feelings about the kitchen with us.

 It’s been a privilege working with the staff and volunteers at the MLK Kitchen for the Poor.
 They truly care about fighting hunger and bettering the community.Alexis Means, 13abc Action News, former board member for the kitchen